Where to Place Your Logo on Video Ads

 It’s valuable to consider the behavior of LinkedIn users.
 Many are scrolling through feeds during short breaks or in-between tasks, so quick brand recognition is vital.
 An optimally placed logo bug in the top left ensures immediate visibility as the video starts playing and gives your brand a better chance of sticking in the viewer’s memory, even if the entire video isn't watched.

-On the Facebook News Feed, where most video ads are viewed, several interactive elements surround shared videos.
-These include the profile picture or page logo of the publisher on the top left, the video title or post caption on top, reactions and share count at the bottom, and interactive buttons (like, comment, share) below the video.
+In the bustling environment of the Facebook News Feed, where most Meta commercials and video ads are encountered, a plethora of interactive elements encircle shared videos.
+These range from the profile picture or page logo of the publisher in the top left, to the video title or post caption above, and reactions and share count at the bottom, along with interactive buttons (like, comment, share) beneath the video.
+Given this setup, why is the top right corner an advantageous placement for your logo?

-For regular video posts on the main feed, the top left is typically less cluttered.
-Here, the video's caption and user interactions (likes, comments, share) are situated below the video, and other interactive elements, like saved collections or the shopping tag, appear on the right.
+In regular video posts on the main feed, the top left corner is generally less cluttered, making it a preferable location for the logo.
+This placement ensures that the logo is visible and distinct, without interfering with the video's caption and user interactions, which are typically situated below the video.
+Other interactive elements, like saved collections or the shopping tag, usually appear on the right, further making the top left an optimal choice.

-Lastly, Reels, Instagram's answer to TikTok, also presents its own set of user interface elements on the right side of the screen, similar to TikTok's layout, reinforcing the choice of the top left for logo bug placement.
+Lastly, for Reels, Instagram's response to TikTok, the interface elements are also predominantly on the right side of the screen.
+This reinforces the choice of the top left corner for the logo bug, ensuring visibility and brand recognition without intruding on the content or navigation elements.

 TikTok, a platform celebrated for its bite-sized video content, has rapidly become a key destination for creators and advertisers alike.
 With its unique interface, there are certain considerations to bear in mind when determining logo bug placement.